waldronlab/cBioPortalData/README.md

-# cBioPortalData: Datasets using the MultiAssayExperiment data class
+# cBioPortalData: Representing cBioPortal data using the MultiAssayExperiment data class

 This project aims to import all cBioPortal datasets as [MultiAssayExperiment](http://bioconductor.org/packages/MultiAssayExperiment/) objects in Bioconductor.
 It offers some advantages over the CDGS-R package: